 The existing major flood control facilities in the Township include Grover's Mill Pond Dam on the Big Bear Brook and the Lake Mercer Dam on the Assunpink Creek.
 These facilities are owned and maintained by the Township and Mercer County, respectively.
-Clarksville Road at Grover's Mill Dam overtops the road during larger storm events.
+Water from Grover's Mill Pond overtops Clarksville Road at Grover's Mill Dam during larger storm events.
 The facility was significantly improved and "hardened" by the Township as part of a 2005 capital project.
 As a part of that project, the outlet structure was repaired, a sluice gate added, and both the upstream and downstream embankments were armored against erosion.
 Regular inspections of the dam are performed in compliance with State regulations, and identified deficiencies and repairs addressed through the Township's capital budget process.